jnwnlee/av-benchmark/README.md

 ## Citation

-This repository part of the accompanying code for MMAudio.
+This repository is part of the accompanying code for MMAudio.
 To cite this repository, please use the following BibTeX entry:

 ```bibtex
 @inproceedings{cheng2024taming,